Franks-A-Lot

-Franks-A-Lot, or Franks A Lot, is a hot dog restaurant in Portland, Oregon.
+Franks-A-Lot, or Franks A Lot, is a hot dog restaurant in Portland, Oregon, United States.
 Previously, the business operated as The Dog House.

 Description

 Franks-A-Lot is a restaurant in the Whole Foods parking lot on East Burnside Street in the Kerns neighborhood.
 Housed in a small A-frame cottage, the restaurant has "always focused on quick, take-away, drive-thru dogs", according to Thrillist.

+In 2022, Nathan Williams of Eater Portland described the cottage as "faux-Bavarian" and said the business serves "jumbo-sized" hot dogs and hand-made milkshakes.
+There are seven outdoor tables for seating, only one of which is covered, as of 2022.

+Menu

 The menu has included the Great American Frank, the Long Wiener Frank (a longer version of a standard hot dog), and Chicago-style hot dogs with or without toppings, as well as German sausages, polish hot dogs, and vegetable franks.
 The Jumbo American has sweet-hot mustard, jalapeños, and sauerkraut.
 There are vegan options as well.

 In 2014, Samantha Bakall of The Oregonian said the restaurant "has the vibe of a Chicago joint" and described the Chicago-style hot dog as an "all-beef frank topped with yellow mustard, relish, cucumbers, red onions, sport peppers, fresh tomato slices and celery salt".

-In 2022, Nathan Williams of Eater Portland described the cottage as "faux-Bavarian" and said the business serves "jumbo-sized" hot dogs and hand-made milkshakes.
-There are seven outdoor tables for seating, only one of which is covered, as of 2022.